 Pride is often described as bad.
-It’s associate with overconfidence,1 ego, and arrogance.
-Pride is sometimes at the root of racism and xenophobia.2 It can blind us our shortcomings, leading to failure.
+It’s associated with overconfidence,1 ego, and arrogance.
+Pride is sometimes at the root of racism and xenophobia.2 It can blind us to our shortcomings, leading to failure.
 “Pride cometh before the fall,” they say.

 But pride can also be good.
 Being proud of who you are helps you stand up for yourself when others put you down.
 Being proud of your hard work reinforces a positive self-image,3 helping you see yourself as a hard worker, which makes it easier to embody that identity in the future.
 And I personally advocate for pride journaling – a habit of writing down things you’re proud of yourself for doing.